AI-TOOLKIT/VoiceBridge/README.md

 > **VoiceBridge Official website**: [AI-TOOLKIT VoiceBridge](https://ai-toolkit.blogspot.com/p/voicebridge.html)

+**Discussion Group**
+You may join the VoiceBridge discussion group and converse with your fellow developers and researchers here: [VoiceBridge Discussion Group](https://groups.google.com/d/forum/voicebridge).

 VoiceBridge can be considered to be the MS Windows counterpart of KALDI (speech recognition software for Unix like operating systems) with the following differences and extensions:

 1. VoiceBridge is C++ only code without any scripts.
 Kaldi depends heavily on several scripting languages (Bash, Perl, and Python).